Kanji

 Table of Contents

-# !/bin/bash eval "$(jq -r '@sh "codepipeline_name_prefix=\(.codepipeline_name_prefix)"')" pipelines=$( aws codepipeline \ list-pipelines \ --query "pipelines[?starts_with(name, '"${codepipeline_name_prefix}"')].name" \ --region ap-northeast-1 \ --output json ) # pointt result=$(cat << EOS { "names": $(echo "${pipelines}" | jq '@json') } EOS ) jq -n "$result"
+#!/bin/bash eval "$(jq -r '@sh "codepipeline_name_prefix=\(.codepipeline_name_prefix)"')" pipelines=$(\ aws codepipeline \ list-pipelines \ --query "pipelines[?starts_with(name, '"${codepipeline_name_prefix}"')].name" \ --region ap-northeast-1 \ --output json ) # Key point result=$(cat << EOS { "names": $(echo "${pipelines}" | jq '@json') } EOS ) jq -n "$result"

-# point
+# Key point

 | jq '@json'

-# Before the change of points result=$(cat << EOS { "names": $(echo "${pipelines}") } EOS ) # Result variable { "names": [ "test-pipeline01", "test-pipeline02", "test-pipeline03", "test-pipeline04", "test-pipeline05" ] }
+# Before the change result=$(cat << EOS { "names": $(echo "${pipelines}") } EOS ) # Resulting variable { "names": [ "test-pipeline01", "test-pipeline02", "test-pipeline03", "test-pipeline04", "test-pipeline05" ] }

 % terraform plan data.external.aws_codepipelines: Reading... ╷ │ Error: Unexpected External Program Results │ │ with data.external.aws_codepipelines, │ on test.tf line 2, in data "external" "aws_codepipelines": │ 2: program = ["bash", "${path.module}/ListCodePipelineNames.sh"] │ │ The data source received unexpected results after executing the program. │ │ Program output must be a JSON encoded map of string keys and string values. │ │ If the error is unclear, the output can be viewed by enabling Terraform's logging at TRACE level. │ Terraform documentation on logging: https://www.terraform.io/internals/debugging │ │ Program: /bin/bash │ Result Error: json: cannot unmarshal array into Go value of type string

-# Before the change of points result=$(cat << EOS { "names": $(echo "${pipelines}" | jq '@json') } EOS ) # Result variable { "names": "[\"test-pipeline01\",\"test-pipeline02\",\"test-pipeline03\",\"test-pipeline04\",\"test-pipeline05\"]" }
+# After the change result=$(cat << EOS { "names": $(echo "${pipelines}" | jq '@json') } EOS ) # Resulting variable { "names": "[\"test-pipeline01\",\"test-pipeline02\",\"test-pipeline03\",\"test-pipeline04\",\"test-pipeline05\"]" }

-data "external" "aws_codepipelines" { program = ["bash", "${path.module}/scripts/ListCodePipelineNames.sh"] query = { codepipeline_name_prefix = "test-pipeline0" } } # point output aws_codepipelines_names { value = jsondecode(data.external.aws_codepipelines.result["names"]) }
+data "external" "aws_codepipelines" { program = ["bash", "${path.module}/scripts/ListCodePipelineNames.sh"] query = { codepipeline_name_prefix = "test-pipeline0" } } # Key point output "aws_codepipelines_names" { value = jsondecode(data.external.aws_codepipelines.result["names"]) }

 scripts